 Instructions

-- In a large skillet, stir together sweetened condensed milk, and cocoa powder.
-Add butter and warm over medium low heat.
+- In a large skillet, stir together 14 ounce can sweetened condensed milk, and 4 Tablespoons cocoa powder.
+Add 2 Tablespoons salted butter and warm over medium low heat.

 - Stir constantly until it thickens, about 4-5 minutes.
 It should be thick enough to hold the trail of your spoon for a few seconds as you stir.

-- Remove from heat and stir in the orange emulsion.
+- Remove from heat and stir in the 1 teaspoon orange extract or emulsion.

 - Chill until firm.

-- Grease your hands, then roll the chilled mixture into small balls.
+- Grease or dampen your hands, then roll the chilled mixture into small balls.
 Roll the balls in sprinkles then place in small cupcake papers.

 - Store at room temperature for up to 3 days or in the refrigerator for a week or two.